 A commercial editor with a large user base, developers find the $80 fee for Sublime Text worthwhile due to its speed (partly derived from it being written in C++).

 Often referred to as a midpoint between bloated IDE and lean editors such as VIM, Sublime opens files fast and leans on plugins via package control to make it an excellent experience for JS development.

 Leveraging Babel for intelligent syntax highlighting /smart code completion and

 Sublimelinter for seamless

-You can try Sublime Text for as long as you want but you will be prompted to purchase the license.
-You can download the Editor here: https://www.sublimetext.com/3 OR can but it here: https://www.sublimetext.com/buy?v=3.0
+You can try Sublime Text for as long as possible, but you will be prompted to purchase the license.
+You can download the Editor here: https://www.sublimetext.com/3 OR can buy it here: https://www.sublimetext.com/buy?v=3.0.

-Every developer is unique, is creating thousands of diverse solutions to meet very specific needs or niche.
+Every developer is unique and creates thousands of diverse solutions to meet particular needs or niches.